 Now that he is retired to North Yorkshire, he has the time to practise his skill and paint caricatures from colour photographs.
 Much of his work now hangs in the smallest rooms of many homes around the county.

 This event links to the theme of our special exhibition: Humour from Horror.

-The workshop fee allows entry to the exhibition, and the rest of the museum.
+Your caricature workshop ticket allows entry to the exhibition, and the rest of the museum.